rancher/rancher-docs/versioned_docs/version-2.5/reference-guides/installation-references/feature-flags.md

 title: Feature Flags
 ---

-With feature flags, you can try out optional or experimental features, and enable legacy features that are being phased out.
+With feature flags, you can try out optional or experimental features.

 To learn more about feature values and how to enable them, see [Enabling Experimental Features](../../pages-for-subheaders/enable-experimental-features.md).